MarkShinozaki/MarkShinozaki/README.md

 :beginner: Other interests include, Fullstack Dev, IOS app Dev, CyberSecurity and AI.

-:japan: I'm orginally from New York City but now live between Rosslyn, VA & Pullman, WA.
+:japan: I'm orginally from New York City but now live in Rosslyn, VA.

 :aquarius: Trying to help and provide assistance to other developers and students.
+If you help with anything you see in one of my repos please let me know!